mantidproject/mantid/docs/source/interfaces/Indirect Analysis.rst

 A note on Binning
 ~~~~~~~~~~~~~~~~~

-The bin width is determined by the energy range and the sample binning factor.
+The bin width is determined from the energy range and the sample binning factor.
 The number of bins is automatically
 calculated based on the **SampleBinning** specified.
-The width is determined by the width of the range divided
+The width is determined from the width of the range divided
 by the number of bins.

-The following binning parameters are not enterable by the user and are instead automatically calculated through
+The following binning parameters cannot be modified by the user and are instead automatically calculated through
 the :ref:`TransformToIqt <algm-TransformToIqt>` algorithm once a valid resolution file has been loaded.
 The calculated
 binning parameters are displayed alongside the binning options: